 Furthermore, here is a selection of hotels that are in close proximity to the main conference venue, and therefore might be of interest to potential conference participants:

-We are happy to announce that, following the main WINE 2024 programme, a satelite workshop on game-theoretic aspects of blockchains will take place on Friday, December 6, 2024.
-The workshop is organized in collaboration with IOG.
+local-support@wine2024.orgWe are happy to announce that, following the main WINE 2024 programme, a satelite workshop on game-theoretic aspects of blockchains will take place on Friday, December 6, 2024.
+The workshop is organized, in collaboration with IOG, by

 All WINE 2024 attendees are welcome to participate! (free of charge)